stain/ro-crate-paper/manuscript.md

 # Introduction

 The move towards open science and open research practices has increased the demand for the publication of more artifacts of the research process [@sefton_blog_post_2021].
-This is particularly apparent in domains that rely on computational experiments, for example, the publication of software, datasets and records of the dependencies that such experiments rely on [].
+This is particularly apparent in domains that rely on computational experiments, for example, the publication of software, datasets and records of the dependencies that such experiments rely on [@doi:10.1126/science.aah6168].

 It is often argued that the publication of these assets and specifically software [@doi:10.3233/DS-190026] and data should follow the The FAIR principles [@doi:10.1038/sdata.2016.18], namely, that they are Findable, Accessible, Interoperable and Reusable.
 These principles are agnostic to the _implementation_ strategy needed to meet them.
 Hence, there has been an increasing amount of work in the development of systems and specifications that aim to fulfil these goals [].
-Data publication with rich metadata (Zenodo) [], domain specific data deposit (PDB) [], following practices for reproducible research software [] (e.g. use of containers) are important examples.
+Important example include data publication with rich metadata (e.g. Zenodo [@doi:10.3897/biss.3.37080]), domain specific data deposit (e.g. PDB [@doi:10.1093/nar/gkl971]) and following practices for reproducible research software [@doi:10.1371/journal.pcbi.1003285] (e.g. use of containers).

 These strategies are focused primarily on one _type_ of artifact.
 To address this, \citet{doi:10.1016/j.future.2011.08.004} introduced the notion of a **research object** – _semantically rich aggregations of (potentially distributed) resources that provide a layer of structure on top of information delivered as Linked Data_.
 A research object combines the ability to document multiple of types of artifacts together, for example, CSV files, code, examples, and figures.
 This provides a compelling vision as an approach for implementing FAIR.
 However, existing research object implementations require a large technology stack, were tailored to a particular platform and were also not easily usable for end-users.